Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas

-The time-dependent MPF is a linear combination of the PFs, and hence it can be implemented on quantum circuits by the LCU method \cite{Berry-prl2015-LCU}.
-To confirm it being efficient as well as time-independent cases, we prove that it has an error of $\order{t^{p+2J-1}}$ and that its coefficient shows the commutator scaling.
-The strategy is the same as the one for time-dependent PF in Section~\ref{Sec:relation}.
-First, we show that the time-dependent MPF can be expressed by a certain time-independent MPF on the infinite-dimensional space as follows.
+As we will discuss later, the set of the coefficients $\{c_j\}$ and the integers $\{ k_j \}$ is common with the time-independent cases in Eq.~(\ref{Eq_MPF:MPF_t_indep}).
+The time-dependent MPFs can be implemented on quantum circuits by the LCU method \cite{Berry-prl2015-LCU}.
+We evaluate their error bounds for proving their efficiency.
+The strategy is the same as the one for the time-dependent PFs in Section~\ref{Sec:relation}.
+First, we show the correspondence between the time-dependent and -independent MPFs as follows.

 \begin{theorem} \textbf{(Relation of MPFs)}